2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Introduction

 \section{Introduction}

-Classical Morita theory provides a powerful tool in many aspects of mathematics especially in representation theory.
-Recent years, people find it also important in studying many body physics, many significant results including boundary-bulk relation, anyon condensation theory have been developed in the study of topological orders using categorical Morita theory \cite{Kon13,KWZ15}.
-However, these are indeed 1-Morita theory, which is only applicable in simple systems associated with $E_1$ algebras.
-The study of higher Morita theory for $E_n$-algebras in higher dimensional physics and mathematics is still lacking.
-With the rapid development of topological orders and categorical tools in physics, a well studied higher Morita theory is becoming more and more in demand when we encounter higher dimensions \cite{Hau17,KZZZ24}.
+Classical Morita theory \cite{Morita58} provides a powerful tool in many aspects of mathematics especially in representation theory \cite{Ost03}.
+Recent years, people find it also important in studying quantum many-body systems and quantum field theories (such as open-closed conformal field theory \cite{KR08,KR09} and topological quantum field theory \cite{FSV13,CRS18,CRS18defect,Turzillo20}).
+Many significant results including boundary-bulk relation and anyon condensation theory in the study of topological orders \cite{KK12,Kon14,KWZ15,KZZZ24}, have been developed using categorical Morita theory.
+However, most of these results use only 1-Morita theory, which is applicable in systems associated with $E_1$ algebras.
+The study of higher Morita theory of $E_n$ algebra \cite{Hau17} in higher dimensional physics and mathematics is still in its infancy.
+With the rapid development of topological orders and categorical tools in physics, a well studied higher Morita theory is becoming more and more in demand when we encounter higher dimensions.
+In the last few years, 2-Morita equivalence of braided fusion categories has been studied in the context of fusion 2-categories \cite{BJS21,BJSS21,Dec22center}.
+It is natural to consider the 2-Morita equivalence of $E_2$ algebras in the context of fusion 1-categories.
 As front-runners, we classify 2-Morita equivalent class of $E_2$ condensable (connected commutative separable) algebras in 2d\footnote{We use $nd$ to represent $n$ spatial dimension and $(n+1)D$ to represent $n+1$ spacetime dimension.} topological orders.

-From physical perspective, it has been well-known that a 2d topological order can be described by a (unitary)\footnote{We do not consider the unitary structure in this paper.} modular tensor category (MTC), usually denoted by $\CC$.
+From physical perspective, it has been well-known that a 2d topological order can be described by a (unitary)\footnote{We do not consider the unitary structure in this paper.} modular tensor category (MTC) \cite{Kit06}, usually denoted by $\CC$.
 And an anyon condensation process, which is a selecting of energy-favorable subspaces of the original Hilbert space, may happen in $\CC$.
-The $E_2$ (or 2d) condensable algebra\footnote{Through this paper, we use the terminology "$E_2$ ($E_1$) condensable algebra" in mathematical context and use the terminology "2d (1d) condensable algebra" in physical context.} $A$ in $\CC$ is viewed as the new vacuum in the energy-favorable subspace.
-This new subspace is also a topological order, which can be described by a MTC $\CC^{loc}_A$, the category of local $A$-modules in $\CC$ \cite{Kon14}.
+An $E_2$ (or 2d) condensable algebra\footnote{Through this paper, we use the terminology "$E_2$ ($E_1$) condensable algebra" in mathematical context and use the terminology "2d (1d) condensable algebra" in physical context.} $A$ in $\CC$ is viewed as the new vacuum in the energy-favorable subspace.
+This new subspace is also a topological order, which can be described by an MTC $\CC^{loc}_A$, the category of local $A$-modules in $\CC$ \cite{Kon14}.
 We will explain more details in \hyperref[section:preliminary]{preliminary}.